iampeterndumba/Bike_Sharing_Demand/README.md

 # Bike Sharing Demand

-In this project,I utilize the power of Autogluo to train different models for Bike Sharing Demand
+In this project,I utilize the power of AutoGluon to train different models  to predict Bike Sharing Demand.